warmcat/libwebsockets/READMEs/README.test-apps.md

 disabled and logging goes only to syslog, eg, `/var/log/messages` or similar.

-The server maintains a lockfile at `/tmp/.lwsts-lock` that contains the pid of the master process, and deletes this file when the master process terminates.
+The server maintains a lockfile at `/tmp/.lwsts-lock` that contains the pid of the parent process, and deletes this file when the parent process terminates.

 To stop the daemon, do